Oliver-Gross/Disaster-Response-Pipeline/README.md

 ## Installations

 import pandas as pd <br>
-import sys, os.path <br>
 from sqlalchemy import create_engine

 [Panda](https://pandas.pydata.org/) is a Python package providing fast, flexible, and expressive data structures designed to make working with “relational” or “labeled” data both easy and intuitive. <br>
-[sys](https://docs.python.org/3/library/sys.html) provides access to some variables used or maintained by the interpreter and to functions that interact strongly with the interpreter. <br>
-[os.path](https://docs.python.org/3/library/os.path.html) implements some useful functions on pathnames. <br>
 [create engine](https://docs.sqlalchemy.org/en/14/core/engines.html) creates an Engine instance.
 ## Description
 The first part of the data pipeline is the extract, transform, and load process.
 Here the dataset will be read, cleaned and then stored in a SQLite database.